 - Use competitions or product giveaways as a value add and reason to work with your brand.
 For example, host a competition on site that readers are entered into after purchase from a specific content site.

 - Prevent your customers’ fear of missing out by removing the voucher code input field in the checkout if you don’t regularly offer codes.
 If you offer codes as part of email campaigns, use dynamic links to pass the code parameters directly to the landing page.

 - Work with a limited number of voucher code sites and ask all to set your brand pages to carry a ‘noindex’ tag so they aren’t visible in search engines.
 If they aren’t visible in the search results, you’ll have more control over the space.

 - Use a series of voucher codes to generate repeat purchases.
 If a new customer has been acquired with the help of a voucher code, it’s highly likely they’ll look for another code the next time they plan to book or order something.
 Offer an attractive new customer discount code (that you can pay the voucher code a fair commission for promoting to their user base) and then offer smaller discounts on the next two shops.

 - Set high minimum spend thresholds to increase the average order value (AOV) from sales via voucher code sites.
 Specific products or categories can be excluded to prevent erosion of margins and the voucher code sites will receive a higher commission payment for each sale due to an improved AOV.

-Contact us today to discuss how we can help with ROI management and consultancy services available to engage your affiliate base.
+Contact us today to discuss how we can help with ROI management and consultancy services available to improve engagement with your affiliate base.